 The Texas A&M Center focuses on Public Transportation Services, Traffic Management Services and International Border Transportation Services.
-Research activity at the Texas Transportation Institute has transitioned from this project to Translink.
+Research activity at the Texas Transportation Institute has transitioned from this project to TransLink.
+This contract was extended to complete projects conducted under TransLink.